broadinstitute/cromwell/docs/developers/Instrumentation.md

 system.instrumentation-rate = 5 seconds
 ```

-If you have multiple Cromwell instance, and would like to separate the metrics path for each instance, set the `system.cromwell_id` with the unique identifier for your each Cromwell instance configuration.
+If you have multiple Cromwell instances, and would like to separate the instrumentation path for each instance, set the `system.cromwell_id` with the unique identifier for your each Cromwell instance configuration.
 For example,

 ```hocon
 system.cromwell_id = "cromwell-instance-1"